Murthy's conjecture on 0-cycles: Torsion theorem for surfaces

 We prove \thmref{thm:Intro-Res-1} in this section for surfaces.
 In fact, we prove this torsion theorem for a certain class of non-affine surfaces as well.
-This more general result will be needed in the proof of the general case of \thmref{thm:Intro-Res-1} later in this paper.
+This generalization will be needed in the proof of the general case of \thmref{thm:Intro-Res-1} later in this paper.
 We fix an algebraically closed field $k$ of any characteristic.
-For an equi-dimensional $k$-scheme $X$, let $\CH^q_F(X)$ denote the (homological) Chow group of codimension $q$ cycles on $X$ in the sense of \cite{Fulton}.
-Recall from \cite{KSri} that every normal projective variety $X$ over $k$ of dimension $d$ has an Albanese variety ${\rm Alb}(X)$ which is an abelian variety and there is an Albanese map $alb_X: \CH^d(X)_0 \to {\rm Alb}(X)$.
+Recall from \S~\ref{sec:Prelim} that $\CH^q_F(X)$ denotes the homological Chow group of codimension $q$ cycles on an equi-dimensional scheme $X$.
+Recall from \cite{Levine-3} that every normal projective variety $X$ over $k$ of dimension $d$ has an Albanese variety ${\rm Alb}(X)$ which is an abelian variety and there is an Albanese map $alb_X\colon \CH^d(X)_0 \to {\rm Alb}(X)$.